Romy London

 • Contact

 Sweet potatoes are a kitchen staple in many households - including mine!
-This versatile root vegetable can be incorporated into a variety of dishes, from sweet desserts to savory mains, making them a fantastic cooking essential.
+These versatile root vegetables can be incorporated into a variety of dishes, from sweet desserts to savory mains, making them a fantastic cooking essential.
 But how to tell if a sweet potato is bad?

 The inside of a perfectly fresh sweet potato.